History of Greece: Theban hegemony

+Philip II of Macedon

 In 346 BC, unable to prevail in its ten-year war with Phocis, Thebes called upon Philip II of Macedon for aid.
 Macedon quickly unified the Greek city-states under Macedonian hegemony into the League of Corinth in 338–337 BC.

+Alexander the Great

-In 336 BC, power was transferred to Philip's son, Alexander the Great, who spent the next ten years conquering the Persian Empire and much of Western Asia and Egypt.
+In 336 BC, power was transferred to Philip's heir Alexander the Great, who spent the next ten years conquering the Persian Empire and much of Western Asia and Egypt.
 By the age of 30, Alexander had created one of the largest empires in history, stretching from Greece to northwestern India.
 He was undefeated in battle and is widely considered to be one of history's greatest and most successful military commanders.
 After Alexander's death in 323 BC, the Macedonian Empire disintegrated under widespread civil wars, beginning the Hellenistic Age of Greek history.

 Hellenistic Greece

 The Hellenistic period of Greek history begins with the death of Alexander the Great in 323 BC and ends with the conquest of the Greek peninsula and islands by Rome in 146 BC.
 Although the establishment of Roman rule did not break the continuity of Hellenistic society and culture, which remained essentially unchanged until the advent of Christianity, it did mark the end of Greek political independence.

 During the Hellenistic period, the importance of "Greece proper" (that is, the territory of modern Greece) within the Greek-speaking world declined sharply.
 The great centres of Hellenistic culture were Alexandria and Antioch, capitals of Ptolemaic Egypt and Seleucid Syria, respectively.
 (See Hellenistic civilization for the history of Greek culture outside Greece in this period.)

 Athens and her allies revolted against Macedon upon hearing that Alexander the Great had died in 323 BC, but were defeated within a year in the Lamian War.
 Meanwhile, a struggle for power broke out among Alexander's generals, which resulted in the break-up of his empire and the establishment of a number of new kingdoms in the Wars of the Diadochi.
 Ptolemy was left with Egypt, and Seleucus with the Levant, Mesopotamia, and points east.
 Control of Greece, Thrace, and Anatolia was contested, but by 298 BC the Antigonid dynasty had supplanted the Antipatrid.
+Pyrrhus of Epirus became king of Epirus in 297 BC with the support of Ptolemy I Soter.
+He co-ruled Macedon together with Lysimachus after driving out Demetrius in 288 BC.
+During the eponymous Pyrrhic War of 280–275 BC, Pyrrhus fought Rome at the behest of Tarentum, scoring costly victories at Heraclea and Asculum.
+Pyrrhus seized the Macedonian throne from Antigonus II Gonatas in 274 BC but was killed during a street battle at Argos.